Adventure Sailing Holiday: London – St Petersburg

 JOIN SOLO OR WITH A GROUP

-This is a classic sailing expedition from London to St Petersburg via the historic Polish city of Gdansk.Set off from Tower Bridge in the heart of London and cross the North Sea to the Hague.
-Then we sail past Amsterdam to the Dutch Frisian islands and on to the extraordinary Kiel Canal.
-Having transited into the Baltic, we explore Germany's northern coast with all its UNESCO World Heritage sites and the fascinating coast of Poland.
-From there it's north to Lithuania, the islands of Estonia, Tallinn and finally the golden domes of St Petersburg itself.
-True, amazing sailing adventure.
-You won't need any prior sailing experience to join us for this voyage of discovery.
-Our highly experienced skipper and mate will be providing world class tuition throughout your holiday and soon enough you'll be helming, trimming sails and helping to navigate as if it were second nature.
+A classic adventure sailing holiday between London and St Petersburg, via the historic Polish city of Gdansk.Set off from Tower Bridge in the heart of London and sail across the North Sea to the Hague.
+From there we sail past Amsterdam to the Dutch Frisian Islands and on to the iconic Kiel Canal.
+Having transited into the Baltic, we sail along Germany's northern coast with all its UNESCO World Heritage sites before reaching the fascinating coast of Poland.
+After stopping in Gdansk, the adventure heads north to Lithuania, the islands of Estonia, Tallinn and finally the golden domes of St Petersburg itself.
+An adventure holiday as spectacular as it's possible to be.
+You won't need any prior sailing experience to join us for this adventure.
+Our highly experienced skipper and mate will be providing world-class tuition throughout your holiday, and soon enough you'll learn the ropes and be helming, trimming sails and helping to navigate as if it were second nature.
 Join us as a solo adventurer - almost 90% of our crew do - or come with friends or family.

 Please note: This is an approximate route and timings.
 The exact itinerary and stops will vary depending on weather and conditions at the time.
 Leg 1 sails from London to Gdansk in Poland and Leg 2 runs from Gdansk to St Petersburg.